Close

 Let’s take a closer look at what the actual average is, how this relates to home size, and why these confusing figures exist in the first place.

-What factors impact the average size of a kitchen in America?
+What factors impact the average size of a kitchen

 When comparing average kitchen sizes there are a few factors to keep in mind.
 First, is the change in average kitchen size when comparing the mid-20th century Modern and Postmodern contemporary to current home design options.
 Second, what a home’s square footage means to the term average.
 Third, how the industry affects consumer perception.